chastitywhiterose/Chastity-Chess-Chapters/book/ChastityChessChapters.md

 ![Chess_Castle_Setup.png](https://chastitychesschallenge.com/wp-content/uploads/2025/03/chess_castle_setup.png)

 Because there are no pieces in between the king and rooks and because the king and rooks have not moved in this game, they are allowed to do a one-time "castle" move where the king and the rook both move.
-The king moves two spaces towards the rook, and then the rook goes to the square.
-The king skipped over!
+The king moves two spaces towards the rook, and then the rook goes to the square the king skipped over!

 King side castle